aimennk445/Data-Analytics-Tasks-Board/README.md

-# 📊 Data Analytics Mini Projects
+# 📊 Data Analytics Tasks

 This repository contains five beginner-friendly data analytics projects using **Excel, Python, and SQL**.
 Each task focuses on real-world datasets and essential analytical techniques.